Explore the Agenda

 • Discussing strategies to foster a culture of experimentation and knowledge-sharing so contractors can innovate confidently without repeating past mistakes

-4:20 pm Chair’s Closing Remarks
+4:10 pm Chair’s Closing Remarks

-Director of Prefabrication, Enterprise Electrical, Consultant
+Director of Prefabrication, Enterprise Electrical

-4:30 pm End of Conference Day Two
+4:20 pm End of Conference Day Two